 If your journey involves a combination of train and bus, Swedish rail website www.sj.se will normally list the whole journey, including any sections by bus, and you can book a ticket valid for the whole route.
 If checking many months in advance (especially if your journey also involves bus connections, as bus timetables are not published as far in advance as train timetables), timetable information for your chosen dates may not be published yet - use sample earlier dates for an indication of likely connections.
 For group bookings, SJ offers special group rates for groups of 10 or more persons - for a quotation, email firstname.lastname@example.org.

-- If travelling by night train, Swedish train operator SJ now release the most affordable night train fares many months in advance, and these can be a real bargain.
+- Night trains: If travelling by night train, Swedish train operator SJ now release the most affordable night train fares many months in advance, and these can be a real bargain.
 We therefore recommend booking night trains as far in advance as possible for the best fares and also to guarantee availability.
 These fares are sold on a "first-come, first-served" basis and you will normally find that prices are much higher if you book at the last minute.
+From January 2021, night trains between Stockholm and Kiruna are operated by Norwegian company VY rather than Swedish company SJ, but will continue to be bookable via the SJ website as before, as described below.
+If you prefer, these tickets can also be booked directly at the VY Swedish website www.vy.se/en.
+There appears to be a very small price saving by booking at VY (around 10 SEK, about £0.90, or less per ticket), but you may wish to compare both sites for the best fare for your journey.

 - For train journeys classed as local journeys and also for bus journeys, prices are fixed and do not vary depending on time of booking.
 These fares should normally be the same whether you purchase your tickets in advance or on the day.